Things I Use

 • Highlight Matching Tag

-• Plus whatever the current project needs, language servers like for TypeScript, React, Angular, C#, Typst, AsciiDoc, and other related extensions
+• Plus whatever the current project needs, language servers like for TypeScript, React, Angular, Vue, C#, Unity, Typst, AsciiDoc, and other related extensions

 Game Dev